nmaekawa/deprecated-catchpy-provision/README.md

 this will only start the boxes, so they don't have anything installed yet. you can change the tld and assigned local ips in the `Vagrantfile`.

-from the catchpy repo, you can login into each box like below:
+from the catchpy repo, login into each box like below, so the ssh host key fingerprint is stored in `~/.ssh/known_hosts`.
+This helps with ansible-playbook when installing catchpy:

-    $> vagrant ssh catchpy
-    # or
     $> ssh vagrant@catchpy.vm -i ~/.vagrant.d/insecure_private_key
     ...
-    $> vagrant ssh postgres
-    # or
     $> ssh vagrant@postgres.vm -i ~/.vagrant.d/insecure_private_key
+    ...

 ## provision the instances

-the ansible catchpy_first_install.yml will provision both instances; to run:
+the ansible catchpy_install_play.yml will provision both instances; to run:

     $> cd ../catchpy-provision

     # set vagrant insecure key in your env
     $> ssh-add ~/.vagrant.d/insecure_private_key
-    $> ansible-playbook -i hosts/vagrant.ini catchpy_first_install.yml
+    $> ansible-playbook -i hosts/vagrant.ini catchpy_install_play.yml

     # or specify it in the command line
-    $> ansible-playbook -i hosts/vagrant.ini --private-key ~/.vagrant.d/insecure_private_key catchpy_first_install.ym
+    $> ansible-playbook -i hosts/vagrant.ini --private-key ~/.vagrant.d/insecure_private_key catchpy_install_play.ym

 the default configuration: